-As WFT’s attendance remains among NFL’s lowest, fans wonder if it can ever turn around
+Washington fans didn’t show up at FedEx Field.
+What will it take to lure them back?

 The current state of Washington’s fan support was once unthinkable.
 In 1937, the franchise’s founder, laundromat tycoon George Preston Marshall, moved the organization from Boston to Washington and turned it into a cultural juggernaut.
 In 1971, for example, the team lost at Kansas City to fall to 5-1 and 20,000 fans still flocked to Dulles International Airport to show their support when the team returned home.

 In 1999, after a golden age that included three Super Bowl titles, Snyder bought the team.
-In the two decades since, fans have worn down as the team has limped to a 155-212-1 record, with just one playoff win.
+In the two decades since, fans have been worn down as the team has limped to a 155-212-1 record, with just one playoff win.

 David Linder, a longtime fan, said for him, there was no watershed moment — simply frustration that piled up year after year.
 The slow erosion can be seen in TV ratings, social media followings and in the share of out-of-town jerseys that make up the game day crowds.